chill117/express-mysql-session/readme.md

 	database: 'session_test',// Database name.
 	checkExpirationInterval: 900000,// How frequently expired sessions will be cleared; milliseconds.
 	expiration: 86400000,// The maximum age of a valid session; milliseconds.
-	autoReconnect: true,// Whether or not to re-establish a database connection after a disconnect.
-	reconnectDelay: [
-		500,// Time between each attempt in the first group of reconnection attempts; milliseconds.
-		1000,// Time between each attempt in the second group of reconnection attempts; milliseconds.
-		5000,// Time between each attempt in the third group of reconnection attempts; milliseconds.
-		30000,// Time between each attempt in the fourth group of reconnection attempts; milliseconds.
-		300000// Time between each attempt in the fifth group of reconnection attempts; milliseconds.
-	],
-	reconnectDelayGroupSize: 5,// Number of reconnection attempts per reconnect delay value.
-	maxReconnectAttempts: 25,// Maximum number of reconnection attempts.
-Set to 0 for unlimited.
-	useConnectionPooling: false,// Whether or not to use connection pooling.
-	keepAlive: true,// Whether or not to send keep-alive pings on the database connection.
-	keepAliveInterval: 30000,// How frequently keep-alive pings will be sent; milliseconds.
 	createDatabaseTable: true,// Whether or not to create the sessions database table, if one does not already exist.
 	schema: {
 		tableName: 'sessions',